The M1VPN Shack is based around Yaesu Transceivers, and has been built over the last 18+ years of operation.

 Antennas are fed with SSB Ecoflex 10 Plus Coaxial Cable and terminated in Ecoflex UHF and N-Type Connectors.

-For contest work, N1MM+ is used and the contacts brought into HRD via ADIF to complete the log.
+For contest work, N1MM+ is used and integrated into Log4OM.

 Antenna Modelling - MMANA GAL